 General Fund appropriations from the Commonwealth are typically the primary funding source for the activities of the Corporation.
-Fiscal year 2017 General Fund appropriations exceed fiscal year 2018 General Fund appropriations by approximately \$250,000 (3.0%).
-This decrease between fiscal years generally goes hand-in-hand with the above noted decrease in grant awards and compensation and related benefits expense.
+Fiscal year 2018 General Fund appropriations exceed fiscal year 2019 General Fund appropriations by approximately \$6,020,000 (75.6%).
+This decrease between fiscal years generally goes hand-in-hand with the above noted decrease in grant awards.

-Fiscal year 2018 intergovernment grant revenue consists of funding received from the Kentucky Education and Workforce Development Cabinet.
+Fiscal year 2018 intergovernment grant revenue consisted of funding received from the Kentucky Education and Workforce Development Cabinet.
 Such grant funds are restricted for "grants, loans, and benefits" related to training incumbent Kentucky employees in skill and occupational upgrade training so that employers and employees can enhance productivity, improve performance, retain employment, and integrate new technologies with the goal of business retention, expansion, and growth within the Commonwealth.
-Net position at June 30, 2018 is restricted pursuant to the unexpended Kentucky Education and Workforce Development Cabinet grant funds.
+Net position at June 30, 2019 and 2018 is thus restricted pursuant to the unexpended Kentucky Education and Workforce Development Cabinet grant funds as of year-end.

 The fiscal year 2018 transfer in the amount of \$640,207 represents the July 1, 2017 transfer of employee related liabilities as follows: (1) the current (\$5,800) and non-current (\$21,407) portions of compensated absences, and (2) the pension liability (\$685,000), including the related deferred outflows of resources (\$72,000).
-As discussed above, effective July 1, 2017, the Executive Director position was transferred to another department of State government.
+As discussed above, effective July 1, 2017, the Executive Director position (the payroll expenses related thereto) was transferred to another department of State government.